Designed Desire: How Dopamine became the Driver of Modern Eating

 When Full Isn’t Enough

 Food should nourish, and yes, it should be enjoyed.
 But in modern life, food dominates the reward system more than it did fifty years ago.
-The pressure on dopamine has never been greater
+The pressure on dopamine has never been greater.

 Designed to Overpower

 Must it stay this way?
-Awareness is the first step toward change.

-The reward system, flexible by design, can renew itself at any age.
 The path forward may feel demanding at first, but it is within reach.

 Previous